pavelfilippi/building-good-tests/index.md

 #### Why?

 In combination with the previous point, this creates a system where you can quickly and easily identify where the breakdowns are in the flows of the STU, and how widely impacting certain problems are.
 Failures will tell you exactly where a problem is, while errors tell you how much impact that problem has.
+It also gives you the liberty to take shortcuts to help make your tests faster, because you can know that the steps you're skipping over have test cases of their own.
+In the previous example, that would just mean the login page itself would have test cases of its own.
+Parellelization also helps speed your tests up, and the more broken up the tests are, the greater the benefit of parrallelizing.

 ### 1 `assert` per test function/method and nothing else